KasaaziGW/esn/README.md

 ## use case 2 i.e. when the user is a cordinator
 8. When the user clicks on the `Announcements` link in the navigation, take to the page that shows the announcements.
 9. IF the user is a `Cordinator`, show an option to post a new announcement.

+# TODO
+To seed the default administrator, in your working directory run the command, `node group3Controllers/seedAdmin.js`